A Hierarchy of Supermartingales for $\omega$-Regular Verification: Implementation and Experiments

 \subsection{Experiments}

-We evaluate our implementation to demonstrate its effectiveness.
-Benchmarks are drawn from existing literature \cite{AbateCAV2024} and our examples (Example~\ref{ex:generalised-streett-supermartingale}\footnote{{We slightly modified Example~\ref{ex:generalised-streett-supermartingale} as in Example~\ref{ex:gssm-benchmark} in the appendix.}},~\ref{ex:no-streett-ranking-supermartingale}, and~\ref{ex:lexgssm}).
-Compared to \cite{AbateCAV2024}, our implementation currently does not support invariant and parameter synthesis.
+We evaluate our implementation $\textsc{MuVal}^{\textsc{QFL}}$ (\url{https://github.com/hiroshi-unno/coar}) to demonstrate the effectiveness of our novel supermartingale-based certificates and to compare their verification power.
+Benchmarks are drawn from existing literature \cite{AbateCAV2024} and our examples (Example~\ref{ex:generalised-streett-supermartingale}\footnote{We modified Example~\ref{ex:generalised-streett-supermartingale} as in \referappendix{Example}{F.1}{ex:gssm-benchmark}, where the desired probability distribution is generated by a loop.},~\ref{ex:no-streett-supermartingale}, and~\ref{ex:lexgssm}).
+Compared to \cite{AbateCAV2024}, $\textsc{MuVal}^{\textsc{QFL}}$ currently does not support invariant and parameter synthesis.
 Thus, we manually provide invariants and omit benchmarks that require parameter synthesis.
 Table~\ref{tab:experimental-results} shows our experimental results.
-Our experiments were conducted on 12th Gen Intel(R) Core(TM) i7-1270P 2.20 GHz with 32 GB of memory.
-Our implementation successfully synthesised LexPMSMs for all benchmarks, including benchmarks (Example~\ref{ex:no-streett-ranking-supermartingale} and~\ref{ex:lexgssm}) that exhibit limitations in existing approaches.
+Our experiments were conducted on Apple M3 Pro (12-core CPU) with 18 GB of memory. $\textsc{MuVal}^{\textsc{QFL}}$ successfully synthesised LexPMSMs and LexGSSMs for all benchmarks, including Example~\ref{ex:generalised-streett-supermartingale},~\ref{ex:no-streett-supermartingale}, and~\ref{ex:lexgssm}.
+In contrast, GSSMs and SSMs could not be synthesised for some benchmarks, as expected from the theoretical results.
+We observed that LexPMSMs often require fewer lexicographic components than LexGSSMs, which leads to faster synthesis times.
+This observation is consistent with the following theoretical result: LexGSSMs can be translated to LexPMSMs without increasing the number of components (Proposition~\ref{prop:lexgssm-to-lexpmsm}), while the converse translation (Proposition~\ref{prop:lexpmsm-to-lexgssm}) increases the number of components.
+Although these translations are not necessarily optimal in terms of the number of components, they suggest that LexPMSMs require no more components than LexGSSMs in general.

 \begin{toappendix}